mooalot/zustorm/README.md

 Zustand middleware for managing forms.

+## Features

+- **Simple API**: Takes the complexity out of form management, just like Zustand does for state management.

 ## Installation

 To use Zustand Forms, you need to install the package along with Zod for schema validation.
 (I may add support for other validation libraries in the future.)